66,395 bells

 » I saw an inappropriate Google ad on one of the pages.
 What do I do?

-If you see an inappropriate ad, you can report the page that it was on but remember to include the full URL of the ad.
+If you see an inappropriate advertisement, please use this link to report it to us.
+Please include the full URL of the ad.
 This is the link that would take you to that page.
 DO NOT follow the link yourself.

 » Why was part of my profile removed?

-If you are the creator, either select Edit on a current post, or hit Post Reply to start a new post.
+If you are the thread creator, hit Post Reply to start a new post.
 Next to the topic bar where the title is written, you will see an option "Lock Thread".
-Check the box next to it, then hit the Submit button to make your post/lock the thread.
+Check the box next to it, and then hit the Submit button to make your post/lock the thread.
 Do not worry if you just put *locking* as the post; this will not count as spam.

 » What can I do on ACC?